-Following its investment in two RMGT Ryobi Series 9 LED-UV presses last year, The Precision Printing Company Ltd, Barking, has announced an order for a third machine: a second eight-colour perfector, to be installed in its new Thames Gateway factory.
+Following its investment in two RMGT Ryobi Series 9 LED-UV presses last year, The Precision Printing Company Ltd has installed a third machine - a second eight-colour perfector - at its new Thames Gateway factory.

-The machine ordered is similar to the existing perfector: an eight-colour convertible perfecting press for 8-up A4 format print production.
+The new machine is similar to the existing perfector: an eight-colour convertible perfecting press for 8-up A4 format print production.
 Two LED-UV curing units are incorporated into this configuration – one situated over the perfecting device and the other at the delivery end of the machine, enabling one-pass instant curing perfecting.
-The press will also be equipped with Smart-RPC fully automatic simultaneous plate changing, dramatically reducing make-ready times for job changes.
+The press is also equipped with Smart-RPC fully automatic simultaneous plate changing, reducing make-ready times for job changes.

-This will also be the first press in the UK to be fitted with the new PQS-D colour control and inspection system.
-Shown for the first time in Europe at Drupa, and utilising inline CCTV camera technology, the PQS-D inline printing quality control enables the operator to monitor printing quality on both sides of the printed sheet in terms of both colour density and comparison to the pass sheet.
+This is also the first press in the UK to be fitted with the new PQS-D&I colour control and inspection system.
+Shown for the first time in Europe at Drupa, and utilising inline CCTV camera technology, the PQS inline printing quality control system enables the operator to monitor printing quality on both sides of the printed sheet in terms of both colour density and comparison to the pass sheet.

-If a defect, such as a hickey, is identified, the operator is alerted on the control panel via a visual display and warning tone.
+Additionally, if a defect such as a hickey is identified, the operator is alerted on the control panel via a visual display and warning tone.
 A tab is inserted into the delivery stack until the defect is cleared, when a further tab is inserted.

-The initial perfector was supported by a Ryobi 925 – a five-colour straight press also equipped with LED-UV curing and an inline spectrophotometer.
-Plates for the two presses were provided by two Cron CtP systems, all purchased from Apex Digital Graphics, Hemel Hempstead.
+The initial perfector was supported by a RMGT Ryobi 925 – a five-colour straight press also equipped with LED-UV curing and an inline spectrophotometer.
+Plates for the two presses were provided by two Cron CtP systems, all purchased from Apex Digital Graphics,

 The two Cron 36-64GX UV-P units offer a combined capability of producing over 80 SRA1 plates per hour.
 The systems have been imaging onto Cron’s Blackwood UV plates.

-Group Chief Operating Officer of Precision Printing, Andy Skarpellis, commenting on the latest press order, said: “The Ryobi / Apex relationship has gone from strength-to-strength and the market we are now pursuing allows us to produce uncoated work same day into London which was unachievable with conventional machines.
+Group Chief Operating Officer Andy Skarpellis: “The RMGT Ryobi/Apex relationship has gone from strength to strength and the market we are now pursuing allows us to produce uncoated work same day into London, which was unachievable with conventional machines.
 It mirrors our digital platform beautifully and allows us to utilise the cross platform much closer than before.”